Manuel-West/PROKI-Hackathon-Visionsmiths/README.md

     4. morphological operations to close edegs and remove noise from the image

-Afterwards find the shape & the image center via the open-CV `moments` method.
+    5. Afterwards find the shape & the image center via the open-CV moments method.
 This will be used to apped the processed gripper to the right dimensions.

-### Preprocessing Gripper Images
+### 3. Preprocessing Gripper Images
 This script processes gripper images through a pipeline to prepare them for further analysis.
 The pipeline includes the following steps:

     1. Binary Image Conversion: Convert the input image to grayscale and apply Otsu's method for thresholding to obtain a binary image.